 A house can have several different types of exterior finishes.
 These exterior finishes include brick, stone, siding, stucco, and concrete block.

 The exterior of a house can also be made up of several different types of siding, including Hardie board, vinyl siding, wood, aluminum, or steel.
 In addition, some homes have exteriors with stucco or cement-based panels and a house wrap underneath.
+There are also exterior doors and windows to consider.

 Once a contractor completes all of the above, your home is “closed up.”
 This usually represents a third the steps when building a house.